vuloi05/HomeFix/README.md

 > 📖 Vietnamese: [README.vi.md](./README.vi.md)

 ## Overview
-HomeFix is a mobile application built with React Native (Expo) and TypeScript that simulates a home repair service booking system.
-The project focuses on user experience, clean and scalable code architecture, and is suitable for learning, demos, or as a foundation for real-world development.
+HomeFix is a mobile application developed with React Native (Expo) and TypeScript, simulating the workflow of booking and managing home repair services.
+The project architecture is designed with clarity, separation of concerns, and scalability in mind — making it a solid foundation for real-world product development.

 ## 🔑 User Flow & Features